woguan/Legend-Wings/README.md

 ## Notes:
 - Xcode Version: 8.3.3 | Latest iOS 10.3
 - Using Xcode's simulator will be a bit laggy.
 Use Device for best experience.
-- I have only iPhone 7 Plus, so I do not know how well it works for other devices.
-But It should be okay.

 ## New TODO list:
 - [✔️] Add Pinky Boss in-game - <b>06/28/2017</b>